ibouroum/Darkly/admin_htpasswd/Ressources/info.md

     Protect the directory using an htaccess.
-    Be carefull some robots and penetration test robots specifically look for robots.txt files for the very purpose of visiting the disallowed site sections.
+    Be carefull some robots and penetration test robots specifically look for robots.txt files for the very purpose of visiting the disallowed site sections. it's simple just in your .htaccess put
+    <<  AuthType Basic
+        AuthName "restricted area"
+        AuthUserFile /path/to/the/directory/you/are/protecting/.htpasswd
+        require valid-user >>